A Guide to Learning Bavarian German [with Resources]

-If you want to learn Bavarian German, you’re in luck: We’ll show you the best resources to pursue this unique dialect, as well as a sneak peek at some quintessential Bavarian German phrases.
+If you want to learn Bavarian German, take a look at the best resources below to pursue this unique dialect.
+You’ll also get a sneak peek at some quintessential Bavarian German phrases.

 Contents